2026 United States House of Representatives elections in Virginia: District 8

 The 8th district is located in Northern Virginia and includes populous cities and suburbs, such as the cities of Alexandria and Falls Church, the entirety of Arlington, and parts of eastern Fairfax County.
 The incumbent is Democrat Don Beyer, who was re-elected with 71.5% of the vote in 2024.

+Election background

+Congressman Beyer represents a safe Democratic seat and is not expected to face a serious challenge from Republicans, third parties, or independents.